mainmatter/mainmatter.com/blog/_posts/2018-06-25-breethe-elixir.md

 github-handle: niklaslong
 ---

-Over the last couple of months, we have been building an Elixir umbrella app to serve as our server for [Breethe](https://breethe.app), which provides instant access to up to date air quality data for locations across the world.
+Over the last couple of months, we have been building an Elixir umbrella app to serve as the server for [Breethe](https://breethe.app), which provides instant access to up to date air quality data for locations across the world.
 In the next couple of posts, I will be going through the application's code with the aim of explaining some of the strategies we employed and decisions we made along the way.

 <!--break-->

 The Breethe project is intirely open-source.
 Please take a look at the code for the [client](https://github.com/simplabs/breethe-client) and the [server](https://github.com/simplabs/breethe-server), the latter being the focus of this series of posts.
 We've also written and will be writing on our blog about the client and the server in future, so stay tuned!

 Breethe is an air quality app.
-This means our server interacts with with a number of external APIs to aggregate the data:
+This means the server interacts with with a number of external APIs to aggregate the data:

 * [OpenAQ API](https://openaq.org/) - provides the airquality data
 * [Google's geocoding API](https://developers.google.com/maps/documentation/geocoding/intro) - helps us obtain precise and consistent location data

 As mentioned in passing above, the Elixir server is actually an umbrella application.
 If you don't know what these are, they're basically a container for mix apps.
 Our umbrella contains:

-* a mix application, named `breethe`, which handles our _data_
+* a mix application, named `breethe`, which handles the _data_
 * a Phoenix application, named `breethe_web`, which is the _webserver_

 Both of these apps live inside the `apps` directory of our project.
 Below are the trees for each of their `lib` directories - don't worry about the details for now, we'll be taking a pretty close look at both of them.